HengZ121/Distributed-Points-Convergence/README.md

 The robots calculated the moving direction and distance based on other robots who are within the visible range of themselves with the equations devised in [1].
 Therefore, the deadlock is possible if we choose a deficient vision range for robots, or very few amount of robots over a relatively large 2D space because the robots may not see each other, so they don't move at all.
 In the default setting, 20 robots with a vision range of a radius of 40 on a 100 x 100 plane should terminate within 1 minute, so please manually interrupts the script and try another set of parameters if it doesn't terminate after a long time (them may never terminate with the current settings).
 By the way, to test this algorithm's validity, the locations of mobile robots are generated randomly every time; therefore, the time for the algorithm to terminate should fall in a normal distribution.

+# Assumptions

+1. Every mobile robot knows how many mobile robots are there in total
+2. Finite vision range of some constant V > 0 for mobile robots

-Required Packages:
+# Required Packages:
     numpy
     argparse
     matplotlib
     smallestenclosingcircle

-How to run:
+# How to run:

     python3 visualize_algo.py